 Grasp suspension handles and momentarily step back until arms are extended forward and straight.
 While keeping arms straight and shoulders back, step forward so body reclines back behind suspension handles.
 Position body and legs straight at desired angle hanging from handles with arms straight.
-Balance on one leg with opposite leg extended straight forward as high as possible.
+Balance on one leg with opposite leg extended forward off of ground.

 Squat down as far as possible while keeping leg elevated off of floor.
 Keep supporting knee pointed same direction as foot supporting.
 Raise body back, up to original position until knee and hip of supporting leg is straight.
 Repeat and continue with opposite leg.